How to Get a VA Loan with Bad Credit

 Who is eligible for a VA loan?

 Before you apply for a VA home loan, you’ll need to obtain a Certificate of Eligibility.
-With this, you’ll be able to prove to your lender that you are in fact able to obtain a VA home loan.
+With this, you’ll be able to prove to your lender that you are, in fact, able to obtain a VA home loan.

 Luckily, the process is not very complicated and almost every member or veteran of the military is eligible.
 Additionally, members and veterans of the reserve and National Guard are usually eligible.
 Finally, spouses of military members that died on active duty or from a service-related injury may be eligible for the VA loan.